-Advertising with Google Ads is one of the most cost-effective ways to drive high-quality traffic to your website.
-Using the service, you can create text ads that appear at the top or bottom of Google’s search results for relevant search queries.
+Advertising with Google Ads is based on a keyword search and the user’s intent.
+It is one of the most cost-effective ways to drive high-quality traffic to your website.

 Create Longer Headlines and Descriptions